Updated Jul 02 2020

 The world-famous ‘La Rambla de Barcelona’ (also known as Las Ramblas) is without doubt the main street and the most famous street in the city.
 2km in length, stretching from the Plaça de Catalunya all the way to the sea, it attracts thousands of tourists each day, who flock to see the many attractions and places of cultural and historical interest that it has to offer.

-All about Las Ramblas
+All about Las Ramblas of Barcelona

 The word ‘Rambla’ comes from the Arabic word ‘ramla’, which means ‘torrent’, ‘stream bed’ or ‘sandbank’, and this is because the path of La Rambla was originally a stream bed, known as ‘Riera d’en Malla’.
 It was usually dry but was an important drainage system in the wetter seasons of spring and autumn.
 This river was diverted when the city’s walls were extended in the 15th century; various monasteries were built along the new wall’s path (although most of them have since been destroyed), and the La Rambla therefore began to look very different.
 Over time it turned into a street, which eventually became a favourite place for the locals to stroll, and it certainly improved the image of the area.